Astralis: 2023

-On the 5th of January Astralis formally appointed Nicolai "HUNDEN" Peterson as Head Analyst after being unbanned by ESIC.
+On January 5 Astralis formally appointed Nicolai "HUNDEN" Peterson as Head Analyst after being unbanned by ESIC.
 This led to a lot of controversy due to circumstances surrounding his ban and how he became unbanned.

-He was banned for two years in August 2021 due to allegedly leaking "sensitive" documents to opponents, and was suddenly unbanned on December 2nd following a meeting between the two parties.
+He was banned for two years in August 2021 due to allegedly leaking "sensitive" documents to opponents, and was suddenly unbanned on December 2 following a meeting between the two parties.
 From HLTV: " So far, the only other thing that is now public knowledge is that ESIC deleted the original notice of sanction against HUNDEN on their website and the Dane made a point of thanking his legal team.
 "Matters have now been concluded on the basis of the agreed joint statement and further comments won’t be made," the 31-year-old tweeted.
 ESIC has also removed the original notice of charge announcement and other previous references to the case.

-Astralis won CCT North Europe Series 3, an online tournament, after defeating Aurora Gaming in the grand final 2-1.
+Astralis won CCT North Europe Series 3, an online tournament, after defeating Aurora Gaming in the grand final 2–1.